NicolasCaen/up-bk-slick-slider/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.3 =
+This version includes improvements to the responsive management of slides, correction of gaps between slides, and dynamic adjustment of heights and object-fit based on screen size.

 = 1.1.0 =
 This version includes improvements to the build process and fixes issues with the slider initialization on the frontend.